Table of Contents

 1. Brand new hard disk: The hard drive is a completely new, unformatted hard drive without anything on it so far.

-# 2. The differences of initializing a new disk or a used drive
+The differences between initializing a new disk and a used drive

 Second, for the disk that has already been in use: Due to disk driver or other issues, the disk becomes undetectable by Windows and you have to reinitialize the disk.
 However, initializing will result in a complete data loss on it.
 In this case, data recovery should be executed immediately once you initialize the disk.